vector-mj/logic-circuit-calculator/README.md

 # logic-circuit-calculator

-#### this is a calculator for solve all logic circuit problems with ".txt" and ".xml" outputs
+#### This is a calculator for solve all logic circuit problems with ".txt" and ".xml" outputs

 #### in input.txt file:
   - you can make your symbol for calculate: